What is a Black Truffle?

 Common Species of Truffle

-One of the common species of truffle is the black truffle, often referred to as the black Périgord truffle which is the second-most commercially valuable species and is named after the region in France with the same name.
-One thing about black truffles is their association with oaks, cherry, hazelnut, and several other deciduous trees.
+One of the common species of truffle is the black truffle, often referred to as the black Périgord truffle, which is the second-most commercially valuable species and is named after the region in France with the same name.
+Black truffles are associated with oaks, cherry, hazelnut, and several other deciduous trees.
 Also, the harvest period for this species of truffles is in late autumn and winter.

-In Australia, this is the more common species of truffles and is often regarded by the colloquial term, “the black diamond of Provence” there.
-The black truffles grow naturally across Italy and France, yet, producers have perfected the process of cultivating the fungi using the roots of oak, hazelnut, elm, and other trees.
+In Australia, black truffles are the more common species and are often regarded by the colloquial term, “the black diamond of Provence.”
+The black truffles grow naturally across Italy and France, yet producers have perfected the process of cultivating the fungi using the roots of oak, hazelnut, elm, and other trees.

 The Black Périgord Truffle

-The black Périgord truffle is highly-priced on the market (costing around $AU2,500 for a kilogram) and there are several producers around the world who engage in the cultivation of this fungi.
+The black Périgord truffle is highly-priced on the market, costing around $AU2,500 for a kilogram.
+There are several producers around the world who engage in the cultivation of this fungi.
 In 2018, estimation placed that Australia was set to overtake France as the world’s largest supplier of the fungi when demand outstripped supply.
-The black truffles come with an earthy aroma, are robust and have a nutty, mushroom-like flavor.
-One fascinating thing about them is their ability to take on the flavor profile of the tree that they grow under.

 The skin of this species of truffles is dark brown, often black in hue, and by the time of maturity, the flesh of the black Périgord truffle is deep dark brown and has white spider-like veins running across the surface.